jwillemsen/saj_collector/README.md

 This will retrieve the generation of each day of the current month and push the data once to PVOutput.
 You can add
-saj_output_collector to your crontab or a custom script to let it automatically push with a certain frequency.
+``saj_output_collector`` to your crontab or a custom script to let it automatically push with a certain frequency.

+At the moment you add any of these to your crontab you have to make sure that the saj_collector.yaml file can be found.
+For example when you put the ``saj_collector.yaml`` file in /usr/local/bin (and also the gem) and want to run it each 5 minutes between 6AM and 10PM you should add to your crontab

+    */5 6-22 * * * cd /usr/local/bin && ruby /usr/local/bin/saj_collector

 ## Development